 How Many Calories Does Fidgeting Burn?

 Those extra little movements that fidgeters do doing the day add up.
 According to Dr. James A. Levine from the Mayo Clinic who authored a study on fidgeting, those extra movements add up to as much as 350 extra calories burned a day, the equivalent of a 30-minute jog.
 That extra 350 calories can really add up and, possibly, explain why people who fidget are often leaner.
-Even more surprising is a study published in Medicine and Science in Sports and Exercise showing that fidgeting has some of the same benefits as a structured workout.
+Even more surprising is a study published in Medicine and Science in Sports and Exercise shows that fidgeting has some of the same benefits as a structured workout.
 In this study, researchers found that perpetual fidgeters boosted their aerobic capacity by fidgeting.

 Even if you’re a fidgeter, there are still benefits to doing a structured workout.
 On the other hand, non-fidgeters can take a few lessons from those who fidget.
 For some people, fidgeting comes naturally, but that doesn’t mean that almost anyone can’t reprogram themselves to move around more.
 Simple things like trading your chair in for the less stable surface of an exercise ball will cause you to move around more to stay balanced.
 Even better, raise your computer monitor and keyboard so you can stand at your computer during the day rather than sit.
 You’ll move around more when you’re standing, and even when you’re standing still, you’re burning almost twice as many calories as when you’re sitting in a chair.